raysan5/raylib/README.md

 -------------------

 On September 2014, after 5 month of raylib 1.1 release, it comes raylib 1.2.
-Again, this version presents a complete internal redesign of [core] (https://github.com/raysan5/raylib/blob/master/src/core.h) module to support two new platforms: Android and Raspberry Pi.
+Again, this version presents a complete internal redesign of [core] (https://github.com/raysan5/raylib/blob/master/src/core.c) module to support two new platforms: [Android] (http://www.android.com/) and [Raspberry Pi] (http://www.raspberrypi.org/).

 It's been some month of really hard work to accomodate raylib to those new platforms while keeping it easy for the user.
 On Android, raylib manages internally the activity cicle, as well as the inputs; on Raspberry Pi, a complete raw input system has been written from scratch.

-A new display initialization system has been created to accomodate to multiple resolutions, adding black bars if required;
+A new display initialization system has been created to support multiple resolutions, adding black bars if required;
-user only defines whatever screen size and it gets properly displayed.
+user only defines desired screen size and it gets properly displayed.

 Now raylib can easily deploy games to Android devices and Raspberry Pi (console mode).